Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties

 With the definition of the expansion as in \autoref{eq:fit1}, the matrix elements of the potential coupling between the states is an algebraic closed formula (Eq.(9) from \cite{GREEN:1975ae}), obtained by integrating the $A_{\ell_1\, \ell_2 \, \ell}(\theta_1,\theta_2,\phi)$ functions over the angles of both rotator eigenfunctions.

 The main numerical task is thus to integrate the Schr\"odinger equation in the radial coordinates (the CC equations).
-In order to allow for the stability of the numerical procedure, radial equations are solved by means of a Riccatti equation, for the log-derivative of the $Y_q(r)=\psi'_q(r)/\psi_q(r)$ functions.
+In order to allow for the stability of the numerical procedure, radial equations are solved by means of a Riccati equation, for the log-derivative of the $Y_q(r)=\psi'_q(r)/\psi_q(r)$ functions.
 The \textsf{T} or \textsf{S} matrices are determined by matching the relevant $Y_q$ to the spherical regular or irregular Bessel functions, in the asymptotic region \citep{johnson:1973aa,manolopoulos_improved_1986}.

-The strategy is to compute the \textsf{S}-matrices for as few kinetic energies as possible, but still enough to have a good description of the scattering and with sufficiently high $E$ to describe the higher temperatures, high $j_1$ cases with reasonable precision.
-Following \cite{Wiesenfeld:2025aa}, we target a convergence at a 5\%-precision level.
+The strategy is to compute the \textsf{T}-matrices for as few kinetic energies as possible, but still enough to have a good description of the scattering and with sufficiently high $E$ to describe the higher temperatures, high $j_1$ cases with reasonable precision.
+Following \cite{Wiesenfeld:2025aa}, we target convergence at a 10\%-precision level.